 Spread a blanket or mat on the floor and try these simple and effective asanas:

 Sit cross-legged.
 Hold your left wrist with your right hand behind your back.
-Slowly lowering your chin, then your neck, bend down as far as you can go (as in the photo at the top of this page), breathing out as you go down.
+Slowly lowering your chin, then your neck, bend down as far as you can go, breathing out as you go down.
 Stay there for 8 seconds with your breath held out, then rise up breathing in.
 Practice eight times.

 Lie on your stomach.
 Place your hands facing down on the floor beside your ears.
 Supporting your weight on your palms, push up and raise the chest, looking up towards the ceiling.
 Breathe in while rising, and hold your breath in that position for 8 seconds.
 Come down to the original position while breathing out.
 Practice eight times.

 Kneel down with your buttocks resting on your heels and your toes pointing forward.
 With your palms together, extend your arms up vertically next to your ears.
-Slowly bring your arms and head down as one, first bending your neck, then the whole upper body, until your fingers hit the floor, keeping your buttocks on your heels all the time.
+Slowly bring your arms and head down as one, first bending your neck, then the whole upper body, until your fingers hit the floor, keeping your buttocks as close to your heels as possible.
 Now stretch out with your forehead and nose resting on the floor.
 Breathe out as you go down, and stay there with your breath held out for 8 seconds.
 Then rise up breathing in.
 Practice eight times.

 Good to do after asanas is kaoshikii, a unique exercise which is beneficial for the body, mind and spirit, especially for women.
 Among other things, it exercises all the limbs, loosens up the spine and joints, increases longevity, eases menstruation and childbirth, strengthens the mind, regulates the glands, increases the lustre of the skin, removes wrinkles, dispels lethargy, cures insomnia, spinal and nervous conditions and numerous other diseases, gives confidence, dispels hopelessness, and generally helps in self-expression and the development of one’s potentiality.
 Here’s how to practice it: